Techbros-Internship-2021/Enigma-Web-Application/README.md

 # Web Application Description
 The web-app is made using Streamlit.
 Type 'steamlit run analysis.py' to run the web-app.
-This web-app shows the dataset and the visualization of the data.
+The main function of the web-app:

+1. Show the data from the dataset.
+2. Visualize the data of sentiment analysis.